ricksva/phil1145-Fall2025/syllabus.md

   Socratic Circle meetings.

 - Avoid doing or interacting with things that will distract you or your classmates.
-Keep your phones in your pocket, bag, or otherwise out of sight during class time.
-I strongly prefer that you also keep your laptop/tablet in your bag during class.
+Keep your phones, tablets, and laptops in your pocket, bag, or otherwise out of sight during class time.
 If you bring it to class, then you must use it as sparingly as possible.
 For example: unlock your laptop/tablet long enough to quickly jot down a point that came up in class, then close it. **If any of your digital devices plays a tune or